azmir0218/Python-Challenge/README.md

-##Objective
+### PyBank and PyPoll Python Challenge

+#### Objective

 To apply concepts learned in Python by completing the PyBank and PyPoll challenge.
 Both of these challenges encompass a real-world situation.

-##PyBank
+#### PyBank
-Create a Python script to analyze the financial records of a company with the set of given financial data.
-The script needs to include the criteria below and the outcome should look as shown under the criteria.
+Created a Python script to analyze the financial records of a company with the set of given financial data.
+The script included the criteria below and the outcome looks as shown under the criteria.

  * The total number of months included in the dataset

   * The net total amount of "Profit/Losses" over the entire period

-  * Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes
+  * Calculated the changes in "Profit/Losses" over the entire period, then found the average of those changes

   * The greatest increase in profits (date and amount) over the entire period

   * The greatest decrease in profits (date and amount) over the entire period

-* As an example, your analysis should look similar to the one below:
+* As an example, the analysis looks similar to the one below:

   ```text
   Financial Analysis